 It was not a good week for me to visit what had been freshly re-named “The Disneyland Resort.”
 I’d just broken up with a girl two weeks before, and I truly wasn’t feeling up to the single-rider experience.
-Doombuggies and Mad Teacups are meant to be shared.
-But work is work, and if Las Vegas Life magazine was to get the travel and lifetstyle piece it wso richly deserved, I had to nut up, paste a fake smile on my face and try to have real fun.
+(Solo Disneyland can be fun, but Doombuggies and Mad Teacups are meant to be shared.)
+But work is work, and if Las Vegas Life magazine was to get the travel and lifetstyle piece it wso richly deserved, I had to mouse up, paste a convincing fake smile on my face and try to have real fun.
 There was no other way to approach it.

 And there was something else, a truth I was loath to admit even to myself: Disney California Adventure paled terribly in contrast with its neighbor.
 I didn’t dislike the new park then, and I never have — but even then I could see that a tremendous opportunity had gone only partially recognized.
 There were too many shops and restaurants and not enough attractions.
 Dark rides, the bedrock of any Disney park, were in critically short supply; DCA only opened with one, the justly maligned Superstar Limo (now replaced by a Monsters Inc. dark ride).
 The bulk of the new park’s attractions were either films, which you could watch once and be satisfied, or carnival-style attractions that were best enjoyed in summertime.
 (Disney California Adventure opened in the midst of a cold winter downpour.)
 Such were DCA’s failings that, a scant five years on, Disney would commit upwards of a billion dollars towards “fixing” the park — a process that will be completed this June, with a “grand re-opening” that I hope I’m invited to.